 Your surgeon will use a number of measures to minimize blood loss and therefore lessen the possibility that you need a blood transfusion.
-However, a patient undergoing hip replacement surgery may require a blood transfusion.
+However, a patient or patients undergoing knee replacement surgery may require a blood transfusion.
 The decision for you to receive a blood transfusion is based on the results of your blood tests during or after surgery.
 Your surgeon will answer any additional questions you may have regarding blood transfusions.